Encida/SafeBugReports/README.md

-# SafeBugReports
+# feedback
-This repository is for bug reports from test users
+This repository is for feedback and bug reports from test users